AntonShapovalov/Android-Graphics/README.md

-How did I start with Android many years ago ... :)
+How I started with Android many years ago ... :)